 Why is it interesting?
-If you are like me and don’t feel much obvious subjective effects of conventional stimulants, sleep or exercise, it would be great to have some objective measure in case the effects are subtle but present.
+If you are like me and don’t feel any obvious/significant subjective effects of conventional stimulants, sleep or exercise, it would be great to have some objective measure in case the effects are subtle but present.
 For you it could be saving half an hour of sleep per night by using melatonin, or realizing coffee doesn’t have effect on your cognitive performance, or something else.

-That sounded pretty interesting to me, and I started doing some tests (simple reaction time, visual matching, sorting and 1-back).
+That sounded pretty interesting to me, and I started taking some tests (simple reaction time, visual matching, sorting and 1-back).
 However, given that effects are subtle in the first place, I wasn’t expecting to get any insights by gazing at collected data, so I needed to make sure I can export my experiments to run some sort of regression on them later.

-To my disappointment, when I ran thirty or something sessions and downloaded the CSV, it didn’t have error rate/reaction time, but you are only getting some magical ‘score’.
+To my disappointment, when I ran thirty or something sessions and exported the CSV, it didn’t have error rate/reaction time, but you are only getting some magical ‘score’.
 It was unclear what it meant from the FAQ so I emailed the authors and got a response:

 As for scores - it's a calculation that involves everything in a test, so for simple reaction time it involves both reaction times and accuracy.
 The actual formulas aren't available, but the instructions are always simple: go for accuracy first, and try to be as fast as you can without sacrificing accuracy.

 “Formulas aren’t available” was quite unsatisfactory to me.
 What are they actually measuring?
 So before carrying on and collecting more data I tried to reverse engineer the model.